HoTT/HoTT-Agda/README.md

 - Directories are in lowercase and modules are in CamelCase
 - Types are Capitalized unless they represent properties (like `is-prop`)
-- Terms are in lowercase-with-hyphens-between-words
+- Terms are in lowercase-with-hyphens-between-words unless the words refer to types.
 - Try to avoid names of free variables in identifiers

+TODO: principles of variable names

 ### Identity type